neezr/YouTube-Downloader-for-DaVinci-Resolve/README.md

 - Copy the .py-file into the folder "%appdata%\Blackmagic Design\DaVinci Resolve\Support\Fusion\Scripts\Utility"
 - Install Python 3.7+
 - Install the python modules 'pytube' and 'emoji'
-	- --> open 'cmd' on Windows and execute 'pip install pytube emoji' in the command line
+	- open 'cmd' on Windows and execute 'pip install pytube emoji' in the command line
-	- --> or install via requirements.txt with 'pip install -r requirements.txt'
+	- or: install via requirements.txt with 'pip install -r requirements.txt'